intelequia/GAB2019ScienceLab/README.md

 * locally on your Windows/Mac laptop using Docker Desktop, follow instructions at https://www.docker.com/products/docker-desktop
 * on any other environment, check https://docs.docker.com/install/

+## Deploying a container with the science lab client
 Once you have Docker installed locally, follow this steps:

 1. Create a text file called `variables.env` with the following data (replace the values with your own data):